cisocrgroup/pocoweb/frontend/public_html/doc.md

 #### Query parameters
-An optional parameter `len=n` can be specified to correct a specific slice of the line starting at position `tid` and ending at position `tid+len-1` (counting unicode code-points).
+An optional parameter `len=n` can be specified to correct a specific slice of the line starting at position `tid` and ending at position `tid+len-1` (counting unicode code-points and starting at index 0).
 If `len` is omitted an according token (ending at the first encountered whitespace character after `tid` or the end of the line) is corrected.

 #### Post data
 ```json